LiteVar/lite_embeddings_dart_server/README.md

   - `/docs/list`: List all docs, return docsId and docsName Array
   - `/docs/rename`: Rename docsName
   - `/docs/query`: Text query, return N segment array with distance sort
-  - `/docs/batch-query`: Test array query, query multi text at once, return N segment array in array
+  - `/docs/batch-query`: Text array query, query multi text at once, return N segment array in array
+  - `/docs/multi-query`: Docs array query, query multi docs with one text, return N segment with docsId array
   - `/segment/list`: List all segments in the docs
   - `/segment/insert`: Insert segment by index.
 If not index, new segment will be inserted at last
   - `/segment/update`: Update segment